-Living in harmony starts from taking an interest in the other party
+The first step in living in harmony starts from taking an interest in the other party

 Islam, the world’s fastest growing religion

-The gross domestic product (GDP) per capita (a measurement commonly used to determine the purchasing power of individuals) of Muslim-majority countries such as Qatar, United Arab Emirates and Saudi Arabia are all way above Japan’s.
-As such, the increasing population growth of Muslims in future is likely to have a strong impact on the global community and economy, especially in Asia which is the home to 70% of Muslims in the world.
+The gross domestic product (GDP) per capital (a measurement commonly used to determine the purchasing power of individuals) of Muslim-majority countries such as Qatar, United Arab Emirates and Saudi Arabia are all way above Japan’s.
+As such, the increasing population growth of Muslims in future is likely to have a strong impact on the global community and economy, especially in Asia, which is the home to 70% of Muslims in the world.

 Diversity in Muslim community

-The Muslims living in Japan come from diverse backgrounds – nationality, ethnicity, culture, lifestyle, clothing and etc. Some Muslims strictly follow customs and traditions such as prayers and fasting, while others enjoy more freedom.
+The Muslims living in Japan come from diverse backgrounds – nationality, ethnicity, culture, lifestyle, clothing, etc. Some Muslims strictly follow customs and traditions such as prayers and fasting, while others enjoy more freedom.
 As such, people who have never met or interacted with a Muslim might have misconceptions and stereotypes about them.

 Professor Hirofumi Tanada.
 Faculty of Human Sciences, Waseda University